symbol/symbol-docs/source/guides/harvesting/activating-delegated-harvesting-wallet.rst

          http://api-01.eu-west-1.testnet.symboldev.network:3000

-3. **Select a node from the list and click on the Start button**.
-You will be asked to sign two transactions (in a single dialog box).
-The first one is an **aggregate transaction**:
+3. **Select a node from the list and click on the "Link all keys" button** (You will probably need to scroll down past the "Keys Info" section).

+   You will be asked to sign an :doc:`../../concepts/aggregate-transaction`:

    .. image:: /resources/images/screenshots/delegated-harvesting-wallet-2.png
       :align: center
       :class: with-rounded-shadow
       :target: /_images/delegated-harvesting-wallet-2.png

-   This aggregate transaction registers 3 different keys to your account which are needed for harvesting.
-The second transaction:
+   This aggregate transaction registers :ref:`3 different keys <keypair>` to your account which are needed for harvesting.

+4. **Enter your password and click "Confirm"**.

+   The Desktop Wallet will then **sign the transaction** and **announce it to the network**.
+After a little while (shouldn't take longer than 30 seconds), the screen should update:

    .. image:: /resources/images/screenshots/delegated-harvesting-wallet-3.png
       :align: center
-      :class: with-rounded-shadow
+      :class: with-shadow
       :target: /_images/delegated-harvesting-wallet-3.png

+   You can see that the **Harvesting status** has changed to **🟡 KEYS LINKED** and the different keys appear in the form.

-   Is a :ref:`PersistentDelegationRequest transaction <persistent-delegation-request-transaction>` which is the actual request to the node.
+   All that is left now is to send a :ref:`PersistentDelegationRequest transaction <persistent-delegation-request-transaction>` which is the actual request to the node.

-4. **Enter your password and click Confirm**.

-   The Desktop Wallet will then **sign both transactions** and **announce the first one**:
+5. **Click on the "Activate" button**.

+   Your password is needed again to encrypt the persistent delegation message sent to the node:

    .. image:: /resources/images/screenshots/delegated-harvesting-wallet-4.png
       :align: center
       :class: with-rounded-shadow
       :target: /_images/delegated-harvesting-wallet-4.png

-   (The second transaction cannot be announced until the first one is **confirmed**).

-5. **Wait until the first transaction is confirmed** (shouldn't take more than 30 seconds):
+6. **Enter your password and click "Confirm"**.

+   Your password is needed one last time to sign and announce the persistent delegation request (which is a special type of :doc:`transfer <../../concepts/transfer-transaction>` transaction):

    .. image:: /resources/images/screenshots/delegated-harvesting-wallet-5.png
       :align: center
       :class: with-rounded-shadow
       :target: /_images/delegated-harvesting-wallet-5.png

+7. **Enter your password and click "Confirm"** (again).

-   Once you receive the confirmation message, the Harvesting status should change to **KEYS LINKED**:
+   Once you receive the confirmation message (shouldn't take longer than 30 seconds), the **Harvesting status** should change to **🟡 ACTIVATION IN PROGRESS**:

    .. image:: /resources/images/screenshots/delegated-harvesting-wallet-6.png
       :align: center
       :class: with-rounded-shadow
       :target: /_images/delegated-harvesting-wallet-6.png

-   You are now ready to **send the second transaction**.
-Keep in mind that the transactions have a **deadline** so you must send them before it expires (typically **before 2 hours** after signing them).

-6. **Click the Activate button** to send the second transaction and wait for its confirmation (again, it shouldn't take more than 30 seconds).

-   Once confirmed, the harvesting status should change to **ACTIVE**:
+   At this point it is up to the node to accept the request and add your account as a harvester.
+When this happens, the **Harvesting status** will change to **🟢 ACTIVE**:

    .. image:: /resources/images/screenshots/delegated-harvesting-wallet-7.png
       :align: center
       :class: with-rounded-shadow
       :target: /_images/delegated-harvesting-wallet-7.png

-   At this point delegated harvesting is enabled.
+   Delegated harvesting is now enabled and you should start collecting fees, at a rate proportional to your node's :ref:`importance score <importance-calculation>` (See the **Final words** section below for some remarks).

 .. note::